Railgun-Community/ppoi-safe-broadcaster-example/README.md

 - configDefaults.networks.active

-Configure the networks on which you want to run a relayer.
+Configure the networks on which you want to run a broadcaster.
 Simply add or remove networks from `configDefaults.networks.active`

 ```ts
 import { ChainType } from '@railgun-community/shared-models';